 If you want to go to the gym before bed, but you’re worried you won’t be able to sleep, try some of the following tips:

-Choosing the right type of exercise before bed is important.
-This varies from person to person.
+Choosing the right type of exercise before bed is essential.
+It varies from person to person.
 Some people may respond better to heavy weight lifting.
 Others may prefer a more calming routine, like yoga.
 Again, it’s all about timing.
-Try mixing up routines at different times of day.
+Try mixing up routines at different times of the day.

 For the most part, exercising before bed is perfectly healthy.

 The only major health concerns associated with it happen when your sleep cycle is disrupted.
-If you find that getting in a workout before you go to sleep makes it harder to rest, change your personal timing for working out.
+If getting a workout before you go to sleep makes it harder to rest, make a change.

 Exercise shouldn’t keep you from getting sleep.
 If you find that it does, make a change to your workout routine.
 Taking care of your health is the most important thing to consider.
 You can’t do that without proper sleep, and waking up in the middle of the night will take its toll on you.